 In 2012, we released the first DCC Digital Sound Decoder with separate sound channels for the three prime movers used by NRE GenSet locomotives, which makes the prime mover sounds kick on independently based on the throttle setting.
 This decoder is available in a plug-and-play format for Atlas models.

 More Tsunami Decoders Released

-Further expanding our Tsunami offerings in 2013, we released a plug and play format for InterMountain HO diesels, which is our first Digital Sound Decoder to include six lighting outputs.
-We also added prime movers to our line of decoders for recently released Athearn Genesis ES44AC/DC and Kato HO P42 models.
+Further expanding our Tsunami offerings in 2013, we released a plug-and-play format for InterMountain HO diesels, which is our first Digital Sound Decoder to include six lighting outputs.
+We also added prime movers to our line of decoders for the recently released Athearn Genesis ES44AC/DC and Kato HO P42 models.